ivarref/double-trouble/README.md

 # <img align="right" src="the_clash.png" width="187" height="200"> [No more] double trouble

 Handle duplicate Datomic transactions with ease.
 A modified compare-and-swap (cas) function that handles duplicates.
+On-prem.

 ## Installation